sagecodes/intro-to-python/README.md

 - functions
 - dialog boxes

 If you get stuck or want to look ahead at the completed project you can view it [here](https://repl.it/@SageElliott/pythonGuessingGame).
+NOTE: there may be a few bugs in this version for you to fix!

 What are some ideas for improvements?